shawntabrizi/substrate-graph-benchmarks/README.md

 ## Ansible

-The Ansible Playbook can connect to multiple machines, execute the benchmarks and collect the results locally with one command.
+The Ansible Playbook can connect to multiple machines, execute the benchmarks and collect the results locally by issuing one command.
 The only required configuration file is `ansible/inventory.sample`, where the machines are listed and the SSH user is specified.

 ```ini
 [servers]